'The night Naples became one epic street party'

 Roads were filled with people singing, dancing and hugging one another, while children played football around them.
 People jumped in fountains in jubilation, while others waved huge Napoli flags as they darted about on their scooters.

 The reason?
-On Thursday, their football team Napoli became the champions of Italy.
+On Thursday, Napoli became the champions of Italy.

-As soon as the final whistle was blown in their game at Udinese, Napoli's 1-1 draw enough to clinch the Serie A title, hundreds of people crammed together in piazzas, singing of their joy.
+As soon as the final whistle was blown in their game at Udinese, with Napoli's 1-1 draw enough to clinch the Serie A title, hundreds of people crammed together in piazzas, singing of their joy.

 "We have one dream in our heart.
 For Naples to become champions again!" rang round the city, for that dream has now come true.